 Tennessee Tech's Electrical and Computer Engineering Department offers two solid undergraduate programs that emphasize the fundamentals of electrical and computer engineering and enable graduates to enter the workforce with confidence.
 Programs are offered which lead to Bachelor of Science degrees in Computer Engineering (B.S.Cmp.E.) and in Electrical Engineering (B.S.E.E.).
 Within the electrical engineering program there are two optional concentrations, Mechatronics Concentration in Electrical Engineering (B.S.E.E. - Mechatronics Concentration) and Vehicle Engineering Concentration in Electrical Engineering (B.S.E.E. - Vehicle Engineering Concentration).
 Both degree programs are accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org.
-The discipline is divided into several areas within ECE.

 With about 430 undergraduate students, the department is one of the largest in the College of Engineering.
 Undergraduate program enrollment and graduation data are shown below.
 All 16 faculty members hold doctorates, and one has a joint appointment in one of three Centers of Excellence.
 These centers have brought the university international recognition and provide unique opportunities for electrical and computer engineering undergraduates to participate in center-related projects.